akeneo/pim-community-dev/Bundle/SecurityBundle/readme.md

 ### Examples

  - If a user has **VIEW Contact on User level** privileges, this user can view all contacts he/she owns.
- - If a user has the **VIEW Account on Business Unit level** privilege, this user can view all accounts in all business units assigned to this user, but cannot view accounts in any child business units.
+ - If a user has the **VIEW Account on Division level** privilege, this user can view all accounts in all business units assigned to this user, but cannot view accounts in any child business units.
  - If a user has the **VIEW Account on Subordinate Business Unit level** privilege, this user can view all accounts in all business units assigned to this user, and all accounts in any child business units of these business units.
  - If a user has the **VIEW Account on Organization level** privilege, this user can view all accounts in all organizations assigned to this user.
  - If a user has the **VIEW Account on System level** privilege, this user can view all accounts regardless of which organizations this user or an account belongs.